metlo-labs/metlo/ingestors/python/README.md

 MetloFlask(app, "<YOUR_METLO_COLLECTOR_URL>", "<YOUR_METLO_API_KEY>")
 ```

-The Flask Middleware takes the flask app, METLO collector url, and the METLO API Key as parameters.
+The Flask Middleware takes the flask app, Metlo collector url, and the Metlo API Key as parameters.
 As an optional
-parameter, a named value can be passed for max number of workers for communicating with METLO.
+parameter, a named value can be passed for max number of workers for communicating with Metlo.

 ```python
 MetloFlask(app, "<YOUR_METLO_COLLECTOR_URL>", "<YOUR_METLO_API_KEY>", workers="<WORKER-COUNT>")